 To protect Ontarians from the dangers of working with unlicensed electrical contractors, ESA reminds:

-- Ask the electrician for their electrical contractor’s licence number and get an ESA Certificate of Inspection when the electrical work is complete.
+- Ask the electrician for their electrical contractor’s licence number and get an ESA Certificate of Acceptance when the electrical work is complete.
 Call ESA's Customer Service Center at 1-877-ESA-SAFE, if in doubt.

 - Check the Ministry of Government and Consumer Service’s Consumer Beware List, ESA convictions page and Better Business Bureau for any complaints filed against the electrician.